irwanagaos/yiihttp/README.md

-# yiihttp
+# yiiurl
-Change Display off Http ON Yii 2
+Change Display of URL address ON Yii 2

 UPDATE File : config/web.php IN 'components' array And add Source: